leny/atom-easy-motion-redux/README.md

 To start easy-motion press **Shift+Cmd+E**.
 Rebind this in settings to better suit you.
 By default the characters that replace words are **ABC....Z**.
 You can replace this if you want, also from settings.

+You can also bind to easy-motion:start-with-letter (default **Shift+Cmd+Alt+E**).
+This will prompt for a letter and limit the jump targets to words that start with that letter.
+If you press 'space' as the letter it will fall back to the default behavior, meaning you might prefer to stick with just this keybind.

 **Note:** the package is like *in beta*, since the original code used many features that has been deprecated with the atom API v1.0.
 Don't hesitate to report issues & bugs, or submit pull requests to help me maintain this package.